jmgilman/std-book/src/getting_started/first_block.md

     version = "0.1.0";

     # `std` includes some useful helper functions, one of which is `incl` which
-    # handles filtering out unwanteed files from our package src.
+    # handles filtering out unwanted files from our package src.
 The benefit
     # here is it reduces unecessary builds by limiting the input files of our
     # derivation to only those that are needed to build it.
     src = std.incl (inputs.self) [